yogendra/techsummit/APP-INSTALL.md

 ### Pre-requisites:
 1. Ingress Controller - Contour Setup
-2. Cert Manager is Setup
-3. DNS is configured to point to ingress controller external/load balancer IP
+2. DNS is configured to point to ingress controller external/load balancer IP
+3. Cert Manager is Setup
+4. Cluster issuer `letsencrypt-prod` and `letencrypt-staging` are setup

 You can follow environemnt specific instruction for this:
 1. [KiND](kind-1/README.md)